Mostafamahmoud12824/Shape-detector-in-assembly/README.md

 For example, 1 or 2 seconds.
 • Bonus: Instead of delays between viewed characters, the characters should move from right to left
+A complete flow chart for your program
+• Procedures description that contains o Task accomplished by the procedure. o List of input parameters and their usage. o Description of any value calculated/returned by the procedure. o Preconditions that must be satisfied before the procedure is called.